Things I’m working on and where my attention is at.

 Elixir & OTP

-• MITx - Introduction to Computer Science and Programming Using Python
+• MITx - Introduction to Computer Science and Programming Using Python (online)

 I went into this course with 18 years of Python knowledge but I've never been formally trained in computer science.
 I learned a lot about frames, Big O and how important it is to be able to understand code by reading it.